Spatial constraints improve filtering of measurement noise from animal tracks: Introduction

 Animal tracking allows us to uncover movement patterns of wild species in their natural environment.
 Having accurate trajectories is of particular interest to better infer space use and define conservation areas \citep{hays_high_2021}.
 Position data typically comes with measurement error whose distribution depends on the type of device attached to the animal and the method used to estimate the position.
 One of the most common methods for tracking animals at sea is via the Argos telemetry system, with more than $40 000$ individuals tracked since 2007 \citep{jonsen_continuous-time_2020}.
 In this system, the estimation of the animal position, which relies on Doppler shift calculations, can exhibit heavy-tailed and anisotropic errors of several kilometers \citep{hoenner_enhancing_2012}.
 Alternatively, new Fastloc-GPS loggers deployed in wild animals have provided more accurate positions with heavy-tailed errors ranging from ten to a few hundreds meters \citep{wensveen_path_2015}.

-To estimate true positions from noisy observations, it is critical to accurately model the error distribution, as well as the latent dynamics of motion.
-In the literature, the estimation of the true position given the observations is typically performed using a Kalman filter algorithm \citep{jonsen_continuous-time_2020,michelot_varying-coefficient_2021}.
+To estimate true positions from noisy observations, it is essential to accurately model the error distribution, as well as the latent dynamics of motion.
+In the literature, the estimation of the true position given the observations is typically performed using a Kalman filter algorithm \citep{johnson_continuous-time_2008,jonsen_continuous-time_2020,michelot_varying-coefficient_2021}.
 This algorithm may be sensitive to non-Gaussian errors and requires to pre-filter the data to ensure that it does not deviate too much from Gaussianity \citep{patterson_using_2010}.

-In addition to a precise error model, the latent dynamics must also be specified correctly for the algorithm to provide good filtering estimates of the trajectory.
-The dynamics of motion is often influenced by complex landscape boundaries that the animals cannot cross. \cite{brost_animal_2015} showed that knowledge of environmental boundaries can be leveraged to improve inference in the context of resource selection functions.
-They modelled the latent dynamics using a point process, and the observations are Argos positions with heavy-tailed errors.
-Although stochastic differential equations (SDE) are becoming more important in movement ecology, no work has been done yet on the influence of these spatial constraints when the latent process is modelled by an SDE.
+This motivates the development of statistical methodology that can handle flexible measurement error distributions, associated with a realistic latent movement model.